 Don’t let the words ‘Part-Time’ fool you.
 Part-Time students do not learn less than Full-Time students.
 In fact, Part-Time students require the exact same number of modules as any other Full-Time student in order to graduate.
 The classes are simply held at night or during weekends.
 If it’s the same, then why choose the part-time courses over the full-time ones?

-Firstly, the competition for SUSS full-time courses is growing (read article above).
+Firstly, the competition for SUSS full-time courses is growing (read the article above).
 The part-time courses are less popular, and hence, it might be easier for some of you to gain admission.
 Additionally, SUSS has a wider range of part-time courses.
 They offer degrees in Engineering, Social Work, Psychology, Sociology and much more that may cater to bright young minds that do not have interest in the full-time courses that SUSS offers.

 The downside, however, is that to be eligible for SUSS Part-Time degrees, one must be 21 or above and must have at least 2 years of work experience OR be employed full-time.

 These criteria are not problems for guys.
 SUSS recognises NS as employment.
 Hence, if you complete a full 2 years of NS, you will be eligible to apply once you ORD.

 3. World class education outside of Singapore

-Think Ivy league universities is out of your league ?
+Think Ivy League universities are out of your league?
 Think again.
 Your academic ability is not one to be underestimated.
-Im sure you have heard of recent news of Singapore topping global PISA rankings, being world best in mathematics & science in TIMS study and came in no.1 for the 7th successive years in International Baccalaureate exams.
+I’m sure you have heard of the recent news of Singapore topping global PISA rankings, being world best in mathematics & science in TIMS study and came in no.1 for the 7th successive years in International Baccalaureate exams.
 If there is one word to describe Singapore’s academic prowess compared to the rest of the word, it is “unbeatable”.